-Reliability diagrams were also performed on the VP for both the 2Z and 2Z-2MI methods and for the exceedence of percentiles 80~\% (P80 -- 4~mm), 90~\% (P90 -- 9.5~mm), and 95~\% (P95 -- 17.5~mm) at the Ulrichen station (Fig. \ref{fig:reliability_diagrams}).
-Reliability diagrams plot the observed frequency against the predicted probability of a binary event -- a threshold exceedence in this case.
+Reliability diagrams were also created for the VP for both 2Z and 2Z-2MI methods and for percentiles exceeding 80~\% (P80, 4 mm), 90~\% (P90, 9.5 mm), and 95~\% (P95, 17.5 mm) at the Ulrichen station (Fig. \ref{fig:reliability_diagrams}).
+These diagrams plot the observed frequency against the predicted probability of a binary event, which in this case is threshold exceedance.
 For perfectly calibrated predictions, the curve should be as close as possible to the diagonal.
-The VP only contains six years (Sect. \ref{sec:data_methods}), and thus higher variability is present for higher thresholds, the curves being smoother and closer to the diagonals for the CP, which is longer (not shown).
-Figure \ref{fig:reliability_diagrams} shows that the MTW improved the reliability for both 2Z and 2Z-2MI methods and for all thresholds, as the curves moved toward the diagonal with a decreasing MTW time step.
-For P80, the 3h-MTW predictions fited very well the observed frequency.
-When considering higher thresholds, the 2Z-2MI method is generally better than 2Z.
-The case of a P95 threshold shows a conditional dry bias associated with larger forecast probabilities for the considered AMs, which was however substantially reduced by the 3h-MTW.
-This conditional dry bias means for example here that the AM did not predict the event with a probability equal to 1 for 2Z.
-Obtaining a predicted probability of exceedence of 1 would mean that all analogue dates for a certain target date would be above the threshold.
-As the number of analogue dates is 30 in this case, it becomes less likely to have 30 values above the threshold when it increases.
-This issue is the topic of an ongoing work.
-However, as one can see in Figure \ref{fig:reliability_diagrams} (bottom), the introduction of an MTW, especially with a 3h timse step, improves partly this missmatch.
+The VP contains only six years (Sect. \ref{sec:data_methods}); therefore, higher variability is present for higher thresholds, and the curves are smoother and closer to the diagonals for the CP, which is longer (not shown).
+Figure \ref{fig:reliability_diagrams} shows that the MTW improved the reliability for both 2Z and 2Z-2MI methods and for all thresholds because the curves moved towards the diagonal with decreasing MTW time steps.
+For P80, the 3-h MTW predictions fit very well the observed frequency.
+When considering higher thresholds, the 2Z-2MI method was generally better than 2Z.
+The case of the P95 threshold showed a conditional dry bias associated with larger forecast probabilities for the considered AMs; however, this was substantially reduced by the 3-h MTW.
+This conditional dry bias means that the AM did not predict the event with a probability equal to 1 for 2Z.
+Obtaining a predicted probability of exceedance of 1 would mean that all analogue dates for a certain target date would be above the threshold.
+The number of analogue dates is 30 in this case; it is less likely to have 30 values above the threshold when the MTW increases.
+This issue is the topic of ongoing research.
+However, as shown in Figure \ref{fig:reliability_diagrams}, the introduction of an MTW, especially with a 3-h time step, improves this mismatch to some degree.

 \section{Discussion}